mark-watson/Clojure-AI-Book/manuscript/jena_wrapper.md

         "select * where { ?subject ?property ?object . } limit 10"))))
 ~~~~~~~~

-You might question line 11: we are checking that the return values as a **seq** of length six while the SPARQL statement limits the returned results to five results on line 9.
+You might question line 11: We are checking that the return values as a **seq** of length six while the SPARQL statement limits the returned results to five results on line 9.
 The "extra" result" of the first element in the **seq** that is a list of variable names from the SPARQL query.

 Output will look like (reformatted for readability and most output is not shown):